HatDuaa/plant-pathology-2020-fgvc7/README.md

 # plant-pathology-2020-fgvc7
-The contest code 'plant-pathology-2020-fgvc7' uses the SVM model
+The code 'plant-pathology-2020-fgvc7' uses the SVM model and CNN network